mne-tools/mne-cpp/doc/gh-pages/pages/development/gusbamp.md

 grand_parent: Develop
 nav_order: 2
 ---
 # GUSBAmp

-## Abstract

-This article describes the installation and usage of the gUSBamp EEG driver plugin for the MNE Scan project.
+This article describes the installation and usage of the gUSBamp EEG driver plugin for MNE Scan.

 ## Building the gUSBamp EEG plugin

-In order to build the gUSBamp driver, at first, the header file "gtec_gUSBamp.h" and the two library files "gUSBamp_x64.lib" and "gUSBamp_x86.lib" from the gUSBamp SDK have to be included into the mne-cpp project.
+In order to build the gUSBamp driver, at first, the header file `gtec_gUSBamp.h` and the two library files `gUSBamp_x64.lib` and `gUSBamp_x86.lib` from the gUSBamp SDK have to be included into the mne-cpp project.
 These files can be found in the device's attached software library.
 They have to be copied to the gUSBamp driver repository which is to be found under:

  `%\mne-cpp\applications\mne_scan\plugins\gusbamp`